styme3279/styme3279.github.io/hidden/Scavenger_Hunt.md

 Here are the rules and tips for the scavenger hunt:

 - There are 10 points for each photo in the "mainline" scavenger hunt.
+Don't worry about getting every photo.

 - You're totally allowed to google things/ask strangers or museum staff or attendees for help!

 - You'll need to have someone who has data.
 If you can't submit photos, or anything else goes wrong then DM me on slack (which is "James Hindmarch").

 - There are 5 points for each of the bonus categories as you work your way through London, listed below.

+- Have fun with it.
+If you all really like a museum and don't mind as much about seeing the future ones, then spend some more time there.

+- Buy a Tesco meal-deal before you leave for Lunch.
+When I did this I got really hungry halfway through and couldn't find much to eat for cheap.

 <br>